 TMT is a not-for-profit organisation based in Norway, with offices in Ghana, Hong Kong and the UK.

-Our operations focus on working directly with and providing support to fisheries enforcement agencies and other relevant international partners.
+Our operations focus on collaborating with fisheries enforcement agencies and other relevant international partners.

 We work globally, with a priority on areas at high risk of illegal fishing activities.
 We have a particular focus on African Coastal States where capacity and resources are extremely limited.